 Make the free sample not about the pictures but about the photographer.
 A free sample of the photographer.

-From the quality and character of a photographer’s web site (yes, nice pictures help, too), the personality between the lines of text on the site and blog, and the helpfulness of any e-mail correspondence and phone calls, a sample of the photographer is created.
+The quality and character of a photographer’s web site, the personality between the lines of text on the site, and the helpfulness of any e-mail correspondence and phone calls, all combine to form a sample of the photographer.

-Clients will sooner do business with someone they feel comfortable, someone they trust, and someone who understands their photo needs, long before they do business with someone who is only a name on a web site or business card.
+Clients will sooner do business with someone they feel comfortable, someone they trust, and someone who seems to understand their photo needs, long before they’ll do business with someone who is only a name on a web site or business card.

-Some may call this “branding”, and this would mean that you are your brand.
-A brand is not so much a logo design, a stylish font or a particular set of colours but rather, it’s a feeling or response that a customer has when they see, hear or think of a company’s name.
+Some may call this “branding” and this would mean that you are your brand.
+A brand is not so much a logo design, a stylish font or a particular set of colours but rather it’s a feeling or response that a customer has when they think of a company’s name.

 Point is, your customers create your brand, not you.
-But, you can, and must, give them hints and direction.
-Through a photographer’s web site, (pictures and text), their blog and any other interactions, a potential client will formulate a first impression of that photographer’s brand.
+But you can, and must, give them hints and direction.
+Through a photographer’s web site and any other interactions, a potential client will formulate a first impression of that photographer’s brand.

 A good first impression may lead to an assignment which will, hopefully, confirm and build the photographer’s brand.

 Photographers have to be aware of the free sample that they are, knowingly or unknowingly, giving away.
-Is it delicious enough to create first-time buyers, or is it a confusing mix of signals that only makes clients run from the risk?
+Is it delicious enough to create a first-time buyer or is it a confusing mix of signals that only makes people run from the risk?